BlackCapCoder/better-youtube/README.md

 # DarkTube.css
 This is a custom design for youtube that I have developed over the years.
+I think it is a fork of this: https://userstyles.org/styles/117673/darktube

 # youtube-thumb.js
 This script does three things: